-To mark the installation location, complete the following steps:
+To mark the installation location and to install the nut clips into a rack, complete the following steps:

-1. Facing the front of the rack and working from the right side, locate the bottom EIA unit that your system will use.
+1. Facing the front of the rack and working from the right side, locate the bottom EIA unit that your expansion unit uses.
 Make a note of the EIA location.
-Use tape, a marker, or a pencil to mark the bottom hole of this EIA unit as A. Mark the rack so that the mark can also be seen from the rear of the rack.
+Use a tape, a marker, or a pencil to mark the bottom hole of this EIA unit as A. Mark the rack so the mark can also be seen from the rear of the rack, as shown in Figure 3.